matthiascy/life/README.md

 This is something that I've wanted to build for a long time.
 It's a **timeline of important events** in my life, visualized in a way my mind always imagine it.
 There was something called [**Lifepath.me**](http://dcurt.is/facebook-timelines-and-lifepath-me-4) but now it's gone.
 How about Facebook timeline?
 Meh.

 So, this is it.
-Have a look at [cheeaun.life](http://cheeaun.life/).
+Have a look at [chenyang's life](http://cheeaun.life/).

 Features
 --------